DevonGifford/BulkBasics/README.md

 <br>

-This took way too long lol
+This took way too long, however it served its purpose and now I have a very solid understanding of both SASS and Styled-Components and feel very comofortable using either or.

+I still think tailwind might be my personal choice, especially in terms of time spent on implementation.

+However, styled-components do have their advantages, particularly in providing more styling customization, that being said Tailwind does more than enough.

-Strictly converted the scss files, some other features/updates required and updates to styling will be updated accordingly.
+-  Strictly converted the exisiting `.scss` files
+-  Some other features/updates required *(reffering to new components)*
+-  Future updates to styling will be updated according to styled-components.

 <br><br>